Will Davis (basketball): Long Island Nets (2019)

 Davis returned to the G-League after his overseas rights were acquired in a trade from the Go-Go by the Long Island Nets on February 20, 2019.
 Davis played in 10 regular season games with the Nets, averaging 4.6 points and 3.0 rebounds with 11.5 minutes played per game and appeared sparingly in two playoff games as Long Island eventually lost in the G-League Finals to the Rio Grande Valley Vipers.

 Steaua București (2019–2020)

 Davis signed with Steaua București of the Romanian Liga Națională on September 24, 2019.

 South Bay Lakers (2021–2022)

 On December 30, 2021, Davis was acquired by the South Bay Lakers of the NBA G League.
 Davis was then later waived on February 2, 2022.

 Raptors 905 (2022)

 On February 7, 2022, Davis was acquired via the available player pool by the Raptors 905.
 On February 12, 2022, Davis was waived by the Raptors 905.

 College Park Skyhawks (2022)

 On February 24, 2022, Davis was acquired via available player pool by the College Park Skyhawks.

+NBA G League Ignite (2023–2024)

+On November 9, 2023, Davis was acquired by the NBA G League Ignite.

+Return to Spartans (2024)

+On April 5, 2024, Davis re-signed with Spartans Distrito Capital.

+Nairobi City Thunder (2024)

+On September 19, 2024, Davis signed with Kenyan champions Nairobi City Thunder of the KBF Premier League, and will join the team in their Road to BAL campaign.

+Kaohsiung Steelers (2024–2025)

+On December 20, 2024, Davis signed with the Kaohsiung Steelers of the P. League+.
+On February 19, his contract was terminated.